 Soldatnes is an important spawning area.
 There is almost no regular spawning gravel with pebbles throughout the stretch, but instead mostly fist-sized rocks and larger.
 Only large salmon spawn here, and it shows from the catch records.
-In 2012 the average weight of Soldatnes beat salmon was 7.2 kg for 78 salmon, while for the entire Lakselv River the average weight that year was just 6.3 kg.
-Many anglers want anonymous reporting of catches.
-This is respected, and therefore all salmon have been reported anonymously since 2012 (2012 catches can be seen here-choose year 2012 on the dropdown menu).
-Almost all beats on the Lakselv are single bank fishing.
-This is also the case for Soldatnes, and thus one may occasionally see anglers fishing from the opposite bank.
+In 2012 the average weight of Soldatnes beat salmon was 7.2 kg for 78 salmon, while for the entire Lakselva the average weight that year was just 6.3 kg.
+Some anglers want anonymous reporting of catches.
+This was respected by the former owner, and therefore all salmon have been reported anonymously since 2012 (2012 catches can be seen here-choose year 2012 on the dropdown menu).
+In the future all catches must be reported.
+Almost all beats on the Lakselva are single bank fishing.
+This is also the case for Soldatnes, and thus one may see anglers fishing from the opposite bank.
 When having a good dialogue and by following the normal rules of merging this should not lead to any conflicts.
 Soldatnes Salmon Fishing Beat is ”Fly-only”.

 For a number of years, the Lakselva has been at the very top of the list in Norway for average size of landed salmon.
 Over 40% of landed salmon are MSW (multi sea winter) salmon over 7 kg.
 In the latter years more than 40% of the reported salmon from Lakselva have been caught in zone 2, and a substantial number of these have been caught on private beats such as Soldatnes.
 The largest reported salmon from Lakselv during the fishing season in 2011 was caught by Nick Lloyd in the Stueneskulpen (or Stuenes Pool), which is the uppermost pool on Soldatnes.
 The salmon measured 137 cm, and was rather modestly estimated at 25 kg, before it was carefully released back into the river.